Editorial Team

 Kiran Thingbaijam, Fast Reports, Chair

-Kiran Kumar S. Thingbaijam is a senior scientist (seismic hazard modeller) at GNS Science.
-His research explores seismic hazard analysis, with focus on empirical models of earthquake source and ground motion.
+Kiran Kumar S. Thingbaijam is a Seismologist (senior scientist) at GNS Science, New Zealand.
+His research explores seismic hazard analysis, with focus on earthquake source and ground motion.
 At Seismica, he chairs the Fast Reports section, is on the Management Committee and contributes to the development of Editorial Policies and Guidelines.

 Hannah Mark, Standards & Copy-Editing, co-Chair